This post may contain affiliate links.

 - oysters for zinc

-Believe it or not, my model is close to balance, because I make a point of learning about the nutrients my dogs need in their diet.
-I do focus on balancing over time instead of per meal, which is easier for me, and I add supplements based on my dogs' needs.
+We have four adult dogs, which allows me to balance over time instead of per meal, which is easier for me, and I add supplements based on my dogs' needs.

 Feeding Our Dogs What They Need

-We have four dogs that have different needs, and I started adjusting their diets to accommodate those needs.
-I also began paying attention to their poop (yep, gross, but educational) to learn more about what our dogs need.
-This daily examination helped me determine that two of our dogs have protein allergies (confirmed by our vet) and one of our dogs wasn’t getting enough fish oil.
+We have four dogs with different needs, and I started adjusting their diets to accommodate them.
+I also began paying attention to their poop (gross, but educational) to learn more about what our dogs need.
+This daily examination and educating myself about canine nutrition has helped me identify when I need to adjust my dogs' meals.

 - They provide nutrients and antioxidants, which help fight cancer.